Dealing with the Covid 19 Virus Crisis and Fear

 A crisis occurs when a stressful life event overwhelms an individual’s ability to cope effectively in the face of a perceived challenge or threat.

 What kind of impact does a crisis have on people?
 Typically, individuals respond with an elevated stress reaction; mental confusion and overload and physical symptoms such as a racing heart and high blood pressure.
-A crisis can cause people to seek out God or to question their faith.
+A crisis can cause people to seek out God or to question their faith or abandon faith altogether.

 It’s to be expected.
 Jesus said, “in this world you will have trouble.
 But, take heart, I have overcome the world” John 16:33.
 Jesus said that suffering and trouble are a normal part of life.
 If that is so, then, what good can come of suffering and trauma?
 Biblically, we see that God uses suffering to develop our character, to keep us trusting in Him and to help us look forward to heaven.
 Read Why God Allows Suffering.